SSWConsulting/SSW.Rules.Content/rules/co-creation-patterns/rule.md

 For the patterns above, the similarities that there is a driver and a navigator.

-**Driver** - Translate the ideas they are hearing from the navigator and turn them into code.
-**Navigator(s)**  - Focus on the goal and instruct the driver how to get there
+**Driver** - Translate the ideas they are hearing from the navigator and turn them into code **Navigator(s)**  - Focus on the goal and instruct the driver how to get there, not micromanage the implementation

 These roles should swap often to keep a high level of focus and everyone an equal chance to participate as a driver and navigator.